Started on December 23, 2019, Updated on September 27, 2024.

 Terry Byers – 5 races (1989-90)

-Terry’s best result was 19th in the Miller High Life 500 at Pocono in 1989.
+Terry’s best result was 19th in the Miller High Life 500 at Pocono in 1989, he also had two finishes of 21st that season, those finishes came in the race at Charlotte and the second race at Pocono.

-Terry qualified for races at Charlotte, Pocono and Daytona, he finished three of them and had a blown engine and a crash as his last two results with his last race barely lasted one lap after being involved in the big one that happened in the tri-oval.
+Terry qualified for races at Charlotte and Daytona in 1990, he lost an engine at Charlotte and his race at Daytona barely lasted one lap after being involved in the big one that happened in the tri-oval.

-Terry tried qualifying for a couple of Daytona 500’s in the mid 1990’s but was unsuccessful though he did outlast several experienced competitors in the qualifying races.
+Terry tried qualifying for the Daytona 500 in 1995 in the #82 Ford Thunderbird but was unsuccessful though he did outlast several experienced competitors in the qualifying race to finish that race in 18th position.

 Dick Johnson – 7 races between 1989 and 1990

-Dick’s best finish was 22nd at the AC Spark Plug 500 at Pococo in 1987, the same race that Terry Byers finished 21st in.
+Dick’s best finish was 22nd at the AC Spark Plug 500 at Pocono in 1987, the same race that Terry Byers finished 21st in.

-Dick’s crew chief was Ray Everham, the man who would later guide Jeff Gordon to several of his championships and brought Dodge back into the sport.
+Dick’s crew chief was Ray Evernham, the man who would later guide Jeff Gordon to several of his championships and brought Dodge back into the sport.

 He is well known for calling Richard Petty a prick after the King spun him at Sonoma followed up minutes later by swearing live on air when his Thunderbird was about to hit and get stuck on a tyre wall.